aspose-total/Aspose.Total-Products/total/en/java/conversion/dotm-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to PPTX via Java or Online App" h2="DOTM to PPTX conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Often times developers have to convert DOTM file to PPTX programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your DOTM file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as PPTX.
+Converting DOTM files to PPTX programmatically can be a daunting task for developers.
+Fortunately, the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) provide an easy and efficient way to automate the process.
+The process involves loading the DOTM file using [Aspose.Words for Java](https://products.aspose.com/words/java/), converting it to HTML, and then using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation, write HTML content in it, and save it as PPTX.

+The first step is to load the DOTM file using Aspose.Words for Java.
+This library provides a wide range of features to manipulate Word documents, including the ability to load and save documents in various formats.
+Once the DOTM file is loaded, it can be converted to HTML using the Document.save method.
+This method allows you to specify the output format, such as HTML, and the output file name.

+The next step is to use Aspose.Slides for Java to create a new Presentation and write the HTML content in it.
+This library provides a comprehensive set of features to manipulate PowerPoint presentations, including the ability to create new presentations, add slides, and write HTML content.
+Once the HTML content is written, the Presentation can be saved as a PPTX file using the Presentation.save method.

+By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/), developers can easily and quickly convert DOTM files to PPTX programmatically.
+The process involves loading the DOTM file using Aspose.Words for Java, converting it to HTML, and then using Aspose.Slides for Java to create a new Presentation, write HTML content in it, and save it as PPTX.
+This process is simple and efficient, and can be used to quickly and easily convert DOTM files to PPTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}